ringecosystem/msgport-docs/docs/learn/glossary.md

 # Glossary

+This page provides clear definitions for key terms and concepts central to the Msgport protocol.
+Designed for both developers and users, it simplifies the understanding of our infrastructure.
+From "Port" to "MsgHash," each term is explained to help you navigate the complexities of decentralized messaging.
+Updated regularly, this glossary reflects the evolving nature of our technology, ensuring you have the most current information at your fingertips.

 ## Port

 The "port" is a fundamental concept in the msgport protocol, designating the access point where users or applications directly interact by sending or receiving messages.
 It is a pivotal element of the protocol's infrastructure.
 Each port is represented by an independent smart contract with a predefined address and can be uniquely identified by a combination of the chain_id and the port address.